HimanshuTinker555/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction
 ## Introduction
 Develop classification model to predict the Quality of the wine.
-We are going to use the dataset from kaggle.com. we are use four type of machine learning model with 93.43% accuracy score.
-Random forest classifier perform very well.
+We are going to use the dataset from kaggle.com. we are use four type of machine learning algorithm (KNN Classifier, Decision Tree Classifier, Random Forest Classifier, SVM Classifier ).
+Random forest classifier is a best model its accuracy score is 93.43%.

 Data science concepts used in this project-